leimao/TensorFlow_Dataset_API_Demo/README.md

 ## TensorFlow Dataset API Drawbacks

-I tested training MNIST digit classifier on a TitanX GPU using Numpy format MNIST dataset with manual single-thread data loadinig and preprocessing, TensorFlow reinitializable ``Iterator``, and TensorFlow feedable ``Iterator``.
+I tested training MNIST digit classifier on a NVIDIA TitanX GPU using Numpy format MNIST dataset with manual single-thread data loadinig and preprocessing, TensorFlow reinitializable ``Iterator``, and TensorFlow feedable ``Iterator``.
 I found TensorFlow reinitializable ``Iterator`` and TensorFlow feedable ``Iterator`` are comparable, but they are not significantly faster than manual single-thread data loadinig and preprocessing.

 ### Manual Instance